LEPP 2023 Application Cycle is coming soon!

-The Limited Excess Property Program provides Private Voluntary Organizations (PVOs) access to federal surplus property to support their humanitarian and development projects abroad.
-Federal surplus property is made available through the General Services Administration (GSA) and Defense Logistics Agency (DLA) Disposition Services' excess property programs.
-LEPP utilizes an innovative model of recovery and reuse to support a variety of development projects that promote sustainability in developing countries.
+The Limited Excess Property Program (LEPP) provides Private Voluntary Organizations (PVOs) access to federal surplus property to support their humanitarian and development projects abroad.
+LEPP utilizes an innovative model of recovery and reuse of surplus property to support various development projects that promote sustainability in USAID partner countries.
+A main function of LEPP is to help ensure that the transferred property is appropriate for the intended use and is safely utilized by the program’s development partners.

-Since its inception in 1987, USAID’s Limited Excess Property Program has leveraged more than half a billion dollars’ worth of federal surplus property.
-This property builds and strengthens the capacity of PVOs and their international partners in over thirty countries.
-LEPP partners have used federal surplus equipment and supplies to outfit hospitals, clinics, group homes, infant feeding centers, vocational facilities and schools.
+LEPP partners have used federal surplus equipment and supplies to outfit hospitals, clinics, group homes, infant feeding centers, colleges, vocational facilities, and schools.
 In doing so, partners have augmented the impact of their development projects in the communities they serve.
 Furthermore, USAID Missions have utilized property acquired through LEPP for disaster response, capacity development, and to support local programs.